-Our Ambassadors help raise awareness and increase our impact through their support for Make-A-Wish.
-If you're looking for an inspirational speaker, would like more info, or can help - please contact us.
+Our Ambassadors help create awareness and drive impact through their support for Make-A-Wish.
+If you're looking for an inspirational speaker, would like more information or can help promote our mission - please get in touch.

-Robyn first got involved with Make-A-Wish when she recorded an ad for us in 1997... using her Blinky Bill voice!
+Robyn first got involved with Make-A-Wish when she recorded an ad for us back in 1997 - using her Blinky Bill voice!
 The fun-loving Tasmanian soon became a volunteer with the Hobart branch, with a passion and commitment for Make-A-Wish that is inspiring.

-As one of Australia’s most in-demand speakers, we love that she shares wish stories with her audience as she travels across the country.
+As one of Australia’s most in-demand speakers, we love that Robyn shares her experience and wish stories with her audience everywhere she goes.

 “I love telling people about the amazing work we do...
 When we share our stories, we enable people to fall back in love with life – and remind them about the fragility of life, the importance of family and community, and what really matters,” Robyn says.

-Some 20 years on, Robyn says she’s still learning and growing from her experiences with wish children and their families.
+Some 20 years on, Robyn says she’s still learning and growing from her experiences with wish families.
+She was inducted into our Volunteer Hall of Fame in 2015.

 When we share our stories, people fall back in love with life – we remind them what really matters.Robyn Moore, National Patron